 Symantec Drive Encryption (SED - PGP-Heritage products) is able to accept encrypted boot drives on other systems with Symantec Drive Encryption installed as "slaved" and be able to authenticate the drive.
 As an example, a boot drive encrypted with SED could be removed from the machine, and slaved to another machine with SED installed, and can be prompted to enter the passphrase.
 The reason this works is Symantec Encryption Desktop is also able to encrypt external USB drives with its Drive Encryption component, and has actual code logic to detect these conditions.
 Slaving encrypted boot drives as an external USB drive is fully supported, and is a nice way to copy data from a drive that may not be otherwise booting.

 Symantec Endpoint Encryption (SEE) operates differently, and does not support encrypting external USB drives with the Drive Encryption piece.
 Because this is not part of the code logic design, a drive that was encrypted with Symantec Endpoint Encryption and slaved to another machine with Symantec Endpoint Encryption Drive Encryption will not prompt for authentication.
-Using the eedadmincli.exe utility to authenticate the drive has been known to work successfully, however, is not officially supported at this time.
+Using the eedadmincli.exe utility to authenticate the drive will work in most cases.

 Subscribing will provide email updates when this Article is updated.
 Login is required.